luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 As of Spring 2022, I am visiting the [Technology and Policy Research Initiative (TPRI)](https://sites.bu.edu/tpri/) at [Boston University](https://www.bu.edu).

 Research interests:
-* Empirical Industrial Organization
-* Economics of Digitization
+* Primary: Empirical Industrial Organization; Economics of Digitization
-* Competition Policy
+* Secondary: Applied Microeconomics; Competition Policy

-I try to understand how digitization affects competition between firms, and the consequences for market outcomes and welfare.
-In ongoing research, I study market structure in software industries, and the functioning of online marketplaces.
+In my research, I try to understand how digitization affects competition between firms, and to measure the consequences for market outcomes and welfare.
+In my recent papers, I study market structure in software industries, and the functioning of online marketplaces.

 [Curriculum Vitae](https://luiseeisfeld.github.io/assets/docs/CV_Eisfeld.pdf)